Launch Profiles¶

 - Easy lane uses the noun

 profile, is specialist-backed, and exposes a smaller, opinionated authoring surface.
 It is the right place to start when you want reusable defaults without answering every low-level launch question.
-CLI:houmao-mgr project easy profile .... - Explicit lane uses the noun
+CLI:houmao-mgr project profile .... - Explicit lane uses the noun

-A specialist-backed easy profile and a recipe-backed explicit launch profile are stored as the same kind of catalog object.
+A specialist-backed project profile and a recipe-backed explicit launch profile are stored as the same kind of catalog object.
 The difference is the source lane (specialist vs recipe) and the profile lane (easy_profile vs launch_profile) recorded on each entry.
 Both lanes project into the same compatibility tree under .houmao/agents/launch-profiles/<name>.yaml.

 Source Versus Birth-Time Taxonomy¶